thepenguinmaster/TECH-EMS-HOL-306/content.md

 >* IntroductionUri = https://lodmanuals.blob.core.windows.net/manuals/Ignite 2016/Videos/IDL3089/Exercise 2- Troubleshoot and Resolve AD Replication Error 2146893022 (Safety).mp4

 ## INTRODUCTION MESSAGE
-Why is time important to Active Directory?
+Why is time accuracy important to Active Directory?
 It's not just about Kerberos and authentication.
 AD replication errors -2146893022, 8614 and 8606 routinely go hand in hand.
 When all are seen together \)or at least the first two), it is a good indicator that the domain controller's time changed by greater than tombstone lifetime.
 Consider:
 • Machine account passwords change every 30 days by default